Windows OS Hub

 quser command - list all rds session with logon time, idle and state

-To automatically terminate disconnected RDP/RDS sessions in a specified period of time, you need to set session limits (timeouts) correctly.
+To automatically end disconnected RDP/RDS sessions in a specified period of time, you need to set session limits (timeouts) correctly.

-If you use an RDS server, you can configure session timeout parameters in the RDS collection settings on the Session tab.
+If you have a Remote Desktop Services farm deployed on Windows Server, you can configure user session timeout settings in the RDS collection settings on the Session tab.

-Specify the time period, after which you want to kill a disconnected remote desktop session, in the End a disconnected session option (by default, a session period is unlimited – Never).
-You can also set the maximum time of an active session (Active session limit) and end an idle session (Idle session limit).
-These hard timeouts are applied to all sessions in the RDS collection.
+Specify the time period, after which you want to kill a disconnected remote desktop session, at the End a disconnected session option (by default, an RDP session duration is unlimited – Never).
+You can also set the maximum time of an active user session (Active session limit) and end an idle session (Idle session limit).
+These hard timeouts are applied to all user sessions in the RDS collection.

 RDS server timeouts in session collection properties on RD session host

-In Windows Server 2012 R2/2016/2019, you can set RDP session timeouts using Group Policies.
-You can do it either in the domain GPO editor (gpmc.msc) or in the Local Group Policy Editor (gpedit.msc) on an RDS server or client (if you are using a desktop Windows edition as a terminal server).
+In Windows Server 2022/2019/2016/2012R2, you can set RDP session timeouts using Group Policies.
+You can do it either in the domain GPO editor (gpmc.msc) or in the Local Group Policy Editor (gpedit.msc) on a specific RDS host (or on a desktop version of Windows if you have allowed multiple RDP connections to it).

 The settings of RDP session timeouts are located in the following GPO section Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Session Time Limits.
 The following Remote Desktop timeout settings are available: